Updated: Sep 1

 My approach was simple, I just listed all of my subscriptions and began to ask myself are they work keeping.
 If I could not justify it then I would cancel the subscription.
 It actually surprised me on what I would end dropping.

 2. CBS All Access.

 5. Gym membership.

-This was a simple exercise but one that proves that you can end up oversubscribed and may not even realize it.
+This was a simple exercise but one that proves that you can end up with too many subscriptions and not even realize it.
 What I learned is that you should try and keep track of your subscriptions and ensure that you are using these subscriptions to its full potential.
 For example, having CBS All Access is cheap but it’s still money lost if you’re not using it.
 The subscription model is not really new, subscriptions have been around for years but the sheer number and complexities of services available has grown substantially.
-You could end up like myself with many subscriptions that are costing you money.
-So, you need to ask yourself is there real value with my subscription?
-Ask yourself whether it is really necessary to have a specific subscription; will I use it?
-Sometimes you may find yourself better served by just going to the local Target or Walmart and picking up similar items at the store rather than do a box subscription.
-In fact, you may find it less costly and it allows you to get only what you want.
+You could end up like myself with too many subscriptions that are costing you money.